Durmitor National Park is one of my favorite places on earth, and that’s not an overstatement.

 Stopping on the side of the road and by some local cheese.
 Going for a hike (see below ;).
 And, most importantly- just taking it all in.

-Conquer Bobotov Kuk: Montenegro’s tallest mountain
+2. Conquer Bobotov Kuk: Montenegro’s Tallest Mountain

 Have you summited a country before?